-Answers provided in G-3-a indicate you do not need to complete this section
+Answers provided in G-3-a indicate you do not need to complete this section i.

-- i.
 Provider Administration of Medications.
+Select one:

-Select one: - Not applicable. (do not complete the remaining items) - Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) - ii.
+Not applicable. (do not complete the remaining items)

+Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items)

+ii.
 State Policy.
-Summarize the State policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - iii.
+Summarize the state policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+iii.
 Medication Error Reporting.
-Select one of the following: - Providers that are responsible for medication administration are required to both record and report medication errors to a State agency (or agencies).
-Complete the following three items: - (a) Specify State agency (or agencies) to which errors are reported:
+Select one of the following:

+Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).

+Complete the following three items:
-(b) Specify the types of medication errors that providers are required to record:

-(c) Specify the types of medication errors that providers must report to the State:

-• Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the State.

-Specify the types of medication errors that providers are required to record:

-iv.
-State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
+(a) Specify state agency (or agencies) to which errors are reported: ((b) Specify the types of medication errors that providers are required to record: ((c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors b information about medication errors available only when requested by the state.
+5 Specify the types of medication errors that providers are required to record: wa • Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the perfectiver providers in the administration of medications to waiver participants and how monitoring is perfects frequency.